By Billy Sharma, Direct Marketing Consultant and Author.

 3. Include a Call to Action

-Once you’ve thanked donors personally and showed them the impact of their donation, you can also invite them to get even more involved by visiting, calling, or follow your progress on social media.
+Once you’ve thanked donors personally and showed them the impact of their donation, you can also use the thank-you email to invite them to get even more involved by visiting, calling, or follow your progress on social media.

 Here’s a great example from Penelope Burk, who’s known for advocating for the importance of thank-you’s in Donor Centered Fundraising: